 Behavioral geneticists also sometimes fall to temptation and promote cute things like interactions.
 There are two such prominent hypotheses that I can think of.
 The first is the proposed interaction effect of variance in the 5-HTT gene, life stress and depression.
 This study has some of the usual signs of trouble: published in Science, interaction effect, >7000 citations, suitability to left-wing ideology, It doesn’t have a small sample, n≈1000.
 The discovery p value was p=.02, the main effect of the gene variation was p=.06.
 Also, different p values across related outcomes, so not particularly convincing to begin with, but it has >7000 citations, so obviously there is something about it that scientists like.
 And then the usual stuff happened: large failed replications, meta-analyses with newly proposed moderator effects (effect found for men, not for women), and citation bias.
 Not exactly confidence inspiring.

 The second hypothesis is the supposed interaction between parental S and heritability of cognitive ability.
 As above, the first study was published about 10 years ago, has a large number of citations (~1000) and the finding suits left-wing ideology.
 The sample size was pretty small for a modern behavioral genetic study at ~320 pairs.
-You can guess what happened, large follow-up studies found inconsistent results and finally someone did a meta-analysis which found no reliable overall effect, and did find an effect in US samples and none in non-US samples.
+You can guess what happened, large follow-up studies found inconsistent results and finally someone did a meta-analysis which found no reliable overall effect.
+What it did was find an effect in a subsample of US studies and none in non-US samples.
 Unsurprisingly, the original study was a strong outlier:

 In fact, we can go further.
 The meta-analysis dataset is public, so we can take a look at it and look for trouble.
 The authors used a fancy model that could take the hierarchical data structure into account (multiple outcomes per sample).
 I used a simpler method where I averaged the results within samples first and then meta-analyzed as normally (same approach as used in my study here).
 This gave me an overall effect size of .029 [CI95: -.015, .073], so pretty negligible.
 The authors’ more fancy method gave the same number.
 But then they pull a positive spin on it and analyze the data for US and non-US samples separately, which produces findings of .074 and -.027 using their method (.074 and -.041 using mine).
 Of this, the Turkheimer study had the largest effect size, .19 using my method.
 So the finding from that study is about 2.6 times larger than the overall US estimate.